visol/ext-easyvote_location/README.md

 TODO
 ----

-Static TypoScript to load in easyvote
+* Static TypoScript to load in easyvote
+* Check if Localization for Location could be avoided.

 Features
 --------